aoliong-hub/ARDemo/readme_en.md

     4. Real-time limitations in dynamic scenes, among others.
 2. Disclaimer:
    This depth estimation feature is provided solely for functionality and does not constitute a warranty regarding product quality or any other commitments.
 Developers have the sole discretion to decide whether to use the functionalities offered by HarmonyOS in developing their apps, and they are entirely responsible for the apps' intended purpose, performance, and any associated liabilities.
 If an app is developed for scenarios such as obstacle avoidance for visually impaired individuals or assistance for persons with disabilities, developers must conduct extensive multi-scenario stress testing and implement a data validation mechanism.
 Particularly in safety-related contexts, redundant safeguards should be deployed, and it must be ensured that the app is developed and operated in full compliance with legal and regulatory requirements.
 HarmonyOS shall not bear any direct or indirect liability arising from such use.

    Additional note on depth estimation functionality:
     1. The depth estimation functionality is not designed as a medical device or life safety system.
     2. Without the proper certifications, the depth estimation functionality should not be used as a medical assistive device.
 It is not intended for use as medical equipment.
 It also hasn't been approved to meet accessibility or life safety standards.

+## AR Engine High-Precision Geometric Reconstruction Technology Limitations and Disclaimer

+1. Technology limitations: The capabilities provided by this feature may have their geometric reconstruction accuracy influenced by the following factors:
+   1. Ambient lighting conditions (such as strong light, low light, or reflective environments).
+   2. Surface material characteristics of objects (such as transparency, mirror-like surfaces, or uniform colors).
+   3. Differences in device hardware performance (such as variations in camera/sensor parameters).
+   4. Real-time limitations in dynamic scenes, among others.
+2. Disclaimer:
+   This high-precision geometric reconstruction feature is provided solely for functionality and does not constitute a warranty regarding product quality or any other commitments.
+Developers have the sole discretion to decide whether to use the functionalities offered by HarmonyOS in developing their apps, and they are entirely responsible for the apps' intended purpose, performance, and any associated liabilities.
+If an app is developed for scenarios such as obstacle avoidance for visually impaired individuals or assistance for persons with disabilities, developers must conduct extensive multi-scenario stress testing and implement a data validation mechanism.
+Particularly in safety-related contexts, redundant safeguards should be deployed, and it must be ensured that the app is developed and operated in full compliance with legal and regulatory requirements.
+HarmonyOS shall not bear any direct or indirect liability arising from such use.

+   Additional note on High-Precision geometric reconstruction functionality:
+   1. The high-precision geometric reconstruction functionality is not designed as a medical device or life safety system.
+   2. Without the proper certifications, the High-Precision geometric reconstruction functionality should not be used as a medical assistive device.
+It is not intended for use as medical equipment.
+It also hasn't been approved to meet accessibility or life safety standards.

 ## Change log

+### Features of Version 1.3.0 Update

+1. **ARSemanticDense** capability launched.<br>
+   With the launch of high-precision geometric reconstruction capabilities, developers can perform spatial measurements and obtain the volume of a cube.
+2. The project template has been modified to adapt to the latest API20 framework.

 ### Features of Version 1.2.0 Update

 1. **ARMesh** capability launched.<br>
    Mesh scanning and mesh map rendering capabilities are now available.
 2. **ARImage** capability launched.<br>
    Image tracking capability is now available, enabling developers to detect environmental target feature points via local images.
 3. The project template has been modified to adapt to the latest API18 framework.